 We invite proposals for short 5 minute presentations, which could be called “oral posters.”
 The length of the proposals should be 150-200 words.
 Deadline for proposals is 31 January 2021.
-The link to the form where you can submit your proposal is here.
-In the form you will be asked to identify the panel you are applying to.
-Participants will be notified of acceptance by the end of February.
+The program of the conference and abstracts of the presentations can be found from this website.

 As previously, the aim of the workshop is to discuss different methodological and theoretical approaches to gender within the framework of ancient Near Eastern studies.
 The scope of the workshop includes textual, art historical and archaeological approaches, (including neighboring disciplines) as long as the work contributes new insights into the study of gender in the ancient Near East.
 Because this is a virtual workshop, we have planned things differently this year.
 We are organizing four panels, according to the timetable below (Helsinki times):

 3 June 4 pm-5.30 pm “Labels and their impact on the present and future of gender research” chaired by Omar N’Shea and Allison K. Thomason

 3 June 6 pm-7.30pm “Gender, Family Relations, and Intersectionality” chaired by Kristine Garroway and Brigitte Lion

 4 June 4 pm-5.30 pm “Reading against the grain” chaired by Ann Guinan and Laura Mazow

 4 June 6 pm-7.30pm “Digital Humanities Approaches to Gender Studies” chaired by Amy Gansell and Niek Veldhuis